Craft unionism: Challenges

 As long as the craft unions were the dominant power in the AFL, they took every step possible to block the organizing of mass production industries.
 This led to challenges from both inside and outside the Federation.

 One early challenge came from outside: the Western Federation of Miners, a union that had fought a series of violent battles with mine owners over the right to represent mill workers as well as hard rock miners, joined with activists from other unions and from the Socialist Labor Party of America to form the Industrial Workers of the World (IWW), which aimed to organize all workers, regardless of craft, nationality, gender or race, into one big union.
 In practical terms the IWW pursued organizing on an industrial basis.
+The IWW was founded in 1905 in Chicago, which was considered to be the greatest industrial city in the US, at that time period.

-In at least one sense the IWW practiced (and practices) the most egalitarian form of industrial unionism, organizing and accepting membership of workers in any given industry whether they are currently employed or not.
+In at least one sense the IWW practiced the most egalitarian form of industrial unionism, organizing and accepting membership of workers in any given industry whether they are currently employed or not.
 The IWW also welcomed immigrant workers, minorities and women as equals.
+The IWW aimed to become so large, they intended to challenge the largest corporations and, eventually, overthrow capitalism and take its place in society, prioritizing the people over profits.

 The IWW was successful in some cases, leading a strike of immigrant workers employed in the woolens industry in Lawrence, Massachusetts, and many smaller strikes in longshore, agriculture and the lumber industry.
 In its first three years it was greatly hampered by deep political divisions, such as the question of unions engaging in electoral politics (resolved in favor of ruling out alliances with political parties).
 The IWW was seriously damaged by government prosecution and vigilantism in the post-war red scare that reached its peak in 1919, and in the Palmer Raids of the same period.